Law - Political Science - Administration

 Select a program

-The teaching approach is thus always global and transversal at a time of dematerialization of media: for example, genetic resources are as much as museum works destined to be integrated and circulated within digital databases...
-Intellectual property law is therefore now necessarily and intimately linked to communication law.
+The teaching approach is therefore intended to be global and cross-disciplinary in this era of dematerialized media: for example, genetic resources are just as much as museum works intended to be integrated and circulated within digital databases...
+Intellectual property law is therefore now necessarily and closely linked to communication law.

-Initially a Research Master's degree, and after having combined the two courses (research/pro) for three years, the Master 2 "Intellectual Property Law and ICT" is now transformed into a Pro Master's degree.
-The emphasis will thus be placed even more on the development of partnerships with practitioners of intellectual property law (lawyers, companies, institutions, collective management societies, research establishments, etc.) and communication law (communication and software companies, Internet rights forum, etc.)
+Initially a Research Master 's degree, and after three years of combining the two tracks (research/professional), the Master 2 "Intellectual Property Law and ICT" is now becoming a Professional Master's degree.
+The emphasis will thus be placed even more on developing partnerships with practitioners of intellectual property law (lawyers, companies, institutions, collective management organizations, research establishments, etc.) and communication law (communication companies, software companies, internet rights forums, etc.).

-This transformation does not call into question our desire to reconcile theoretical reflection and practical application which, as always in most of our legal disciplines, are mutually enriching.
-The conciliation of the two approaches leaves, moreover, the possibility for our students to pursue, if they wish and provided they have the necessary qualities, a research work in the form of a thesis.
-In order to give them the opportunity to demonstrate their research skills, each student will be required to write a research paper.
+This change does not call into question our desire to reconcile theoretical reflection and practical application, which, as always in most of our legal disciplines, enrich each other.
+The reconciliation of the two approaches also gives our students the opportunity to pursue research work in the form of a thesis, if they wish and provided they have the necessary qualities.
+In order to give them the opportunity to demonstrate their appetite for research, each student will be required to write a research paper.

-And, in order to give them the chance to enter the world of work, students will have the opportunity to complete a three-month internship with a partner of the program or of their choice, provided that the internship is focused on intellectual property and/or communication law issues.
+And, in order to give them the chance to enter the world of work, students will have the opportunity to complete a three-month internship with a training partner or of their choice, provided that the internship focuses on intellectual property and/or communication law issues.

 5 credits